xdesai96/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 # Problem 1

-# Problem 1: Investigating the Range as a Function of the Angle of Projection

 ## 1. Theoretical Foundation

 To derive the governing equations of motion for projectile motion, we will first break the motion into two components: horizontal and vertical.
 The equations governing these components arise from Newton's second law of motion.